SimonBrandner/TaskizerDesktop/README.md

 ## Warning

-+ Taskizer is in alpha development.
++ Taskizer is in beta development.
 + The roadmap may change at any point in time.
 + The app was not tested on MacOS.